YonatanRA/Sunspots-Solarflares-Project/README.md

 ## Data

-The flares dataset is from [Kaggle](https://www.kaggle.com/heliodata/instruments-solarflares), thanks to [Arxiv](https://arxiv.org/abs/1703.04412)
+The flares dataset is from [Kaggle](https://www.kaggle.com/heliodata/instruments-solarflares), thanks to [Arxiv](https://arxiv.org/abs/1703.04412).
+The dataset about sunspots is from the [Quandl](https://www.quandl.com/data/SIDC/SUNSPOTS_D-Total-Sunspot-Numbers-Daily) API.

 ## Necessary Deliverables